How often do you go to the bank these days? Or when was the last time you signed a contract with both parties present?

 If we add the stress of the pandemic to the equation, we no longer have to wonder why the e-commerce sector made a huge jump from 16% in 2019 to 19% in 2020.
 While there are a lot of positive aspects to this situation, there’s also a worrying trend that starts to show its devastating effects.
 Cybercriminals find the online world extremely suitable for their illicit activities because without face-to-face iterations, it’s easier to assume someone else’s identity or break into low-security devices or accounts.

 ID theft and Account Takeover (AOT) are, sadly, widespread in our high-tech world.
 The sadder part is that victims are usually the last to know about these crimes even though they are the most impacted.
 That’s why today we are going to take a look into ID theft and AOT to get a better understand of what each crime involves and how to increase your protection.

 ID Theft – What Is & How to Prevent It

-The standard definition of ID theft speaks of a person who uses the personal details of another person for various activities.
+The standard definition of Identity Theft speaks of a person who uses the personal details of another person for various activities.
 However, ID theft is not necessarily a crime that needs advanced technological development.